granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(pic highlighting this area\)

 Practice striking your chest \(on the sternum works well since it's a flat, hard surface\) with this part of your thumb.
-Aim to hit your chest with the hard side edge of your thumb described above as precisely as you can.
+Try to contact your chest with the hard side edge of your thumb described above as precisely as you can.
 When you can consistently strike a big, flat surface with this part of your thumb about twice per second, continue on to the next section.

 ## Where to Hit the String